 In November 2015 RedHill and IntelGenx announced that Germany's BfArM granted marketing authorization of RIZAPORT® (RHB-103) 5mg and 10mg.
 The national approval of RIZAPORT® in Germany was granted under the European Decentralized Procedure (DCP), in which Germany served as the Reference Member State.
 This authorization is the first national marketing approval of RIZAPORT®.
 Marketing authorization in Luxemburg, the Concerned Member State, is expected to follow.

 A first commercialization agreement was signed with Grupo JUSTE S.A.Q.F for Spain.
 RedHill also recently entered in to a commercialization agreement with Pharmatronic Co. for S. Korea.

 In March 2013, RedHill and IntelGenx submitted a New Drug Application (NDA) to the FDA seeking marketing approval of RIZAPORT®, following a positive Pre-NDA meeting with the FDA and a successful bioequivalence study.
 The pivotal bioequivalence clinical trial demonstrated the bioequivalence between RedHill’s oral thin-film RIZAPORT® and Merck & Co.’s Maxalt-MLT®.

 In February 2014 RedHill and IntelGenx announced that they received a Complete Response Letter (CRL) from the FDA regarding the RIZAPORT® NDA.
 The FDA letter raised no questions or deficiencies relating to RIZAPORT®’s safety and bio-equivalence data, and did not require additional clinical trials.
 The questions raised by the FDA primarily relate to third party CMC and to the packaging and labeling of the product.
-Re-submission of the RIZAPORT® U.S. NDA to the FDA is expected in the first half of 2017.
+Re-submission of the RIZAPORT® U.S. NDA to the FDA is expected in the third quarter of 2017.